rickbeeloo/CNN/README.md

 ![Alt text](images/sick_patient.PNG?raw=true "Title") <br>

-We are not doctors but the second slice on the second row clearly contains some abnormality.
+We are no doctors but the second slice on the second row clearly contains some abnormality.
 In contrast we were not able to classify this example:

 ![Alt text](images/sick_patient_missed.PNG?raw=true "Title") <br>